yugabyte/yugabyte-db/docs/content/latest/deploy/manual-deployment/start-masters.md

 {{< note title="Note" >}}

 - For any cluster, the number of nodes on which the YB-Masters need to be started on **must** equal the replication factor.
-- The number of comma seperated addresses present in `master_addresses` should also equal the replication factor.
+- The number of comma-separated addresses present in `master_addresses` should also equal the replication factor.

 {{< /note >}}